Isle of Thanet: History

 Archaeological evidence shows that the area now known as the Isle of Thanet was one of the major areas of Stone Age settlement.
 A large hoard of Bronze Age implements has been found at Minster-in-Thanet; and several Iron Age settlements have also come to light.

-Julius Caesar made two attempts to invade Britain, in both 55 and 54 BC.
-In 2017 archaeologists from the University of Leicester excavated a Roman fort covering up to 49 acre at Ebbsfleet, and dated it to around 55–50 BC.
+Julius Caesar made two attempts to invade Britain, in 55 and 54 BC.
+In 2017 archaeologists from the University of Leicester excavated a Roman fort covering up to 49 acre at Ebbsfleet and dated it to around 55–50 BC.
 They further linked it to Caesar's invasion of Britain in 54 BC, and suggested that the invading force arrived in nearby Pegwell Bay.
 Nearly a century later, in 43 AD, Claudius sent four legions to Britain, where the Romans were to remain for the next 400 years.
 During that time the port of Richborough, on the opposite side of the Wantsum Channel, became one of the chief ports of Roman Britain.

 According to the eighth-century ecclesiastical historian Bede, Vortigern, King of the Britons, was under attack from other tribes and called for assistance.
 Among those who came in 449 were the Jutes Hengist and Horsa; Vortigern is said to have rewarded them with the Isle of Thanet in return for their services.
 As the following extract from the Historia Brittonum (first written sometime shortly after 833) testifies:

 Then came three keels, driven into exile from Germany.
 In them were the brothers Horsa and Hengest ...
 Vortigern welcomed them, and handed over to them the island that in their language is called Thanet, in British Ruoihm.